hypo69/hypo/pytest/gemini - set 1/en/suppliers/etzmaleh/login.md

     login("")
   assert "unsupported operand type(s) for +: 'str' and 'str'" in str(excinfo.value)

-# Test cases to demonstrate a common issue:
+# Test cases to demonStarte a common issue:
 # Functions that rely on external calls (e.g., logging or database interactions)

 # Testing the logger for potential issues